7 Tips for Hiking with Dogs

 #7 Keep a towel and first aid kit handy

 Another item to keep on hand is a pet first aid kit with the basics: tweezers (ahem ticks), gauze, tape roll, bandages, Benadryl, antiseptic towelettes, and cotton swabs.
 We at Odie feel it’s better to be over-prepared rather than underprepared for an accident or emergency.

-Aside from these quick tips on items that you can bring with you on your hike, it is also important that you can adventure somewhere where there is shade for you and your dog to cool down and rest.
-Dogs get tired and can overheat just like we do so be considerate of the conditions you are hiking in and the fitness of your dog.
+Aside from these quick tips on items you can bring with you on your hike, it is also important to adventure somewhere where there is shade for you and your dog to cool down and rest.
+Dogs get tired and can overheat just like we do, so be considerate of the conditions you are hiking in and your dog’s fitness.

-Using a little extra time not only to plan out your hike but also to bring items for you and your dog will make for a much better adventure with your pet.
-It will make for some great exercise and most importantly will make a great adventure with your dog.
+Using a little extra time to plan your hike and bring items for you and your dog will make for a much better adventure with your pet.
+It will make for some great exercise and, most importantly, will make a great adventure with your dog.